 Costco's Chief Financial Officer Richard Galanti explained this avant-garde mindset in business better.
 He said, "From day one, we've run the company with the philosophy that if we pay better than average, provide a salary people can live on, have a positive environment and good benefits, we'll be able to hire better people, they'll stay longer and be more efficient."

 Financial security, a positive work environment, and a good benefits package are the perfect ingredients for retaining quality employees.
-In the case of Rethink Staffing, we view our employees as integral to our company's operations.
+In the case of an impact sourcing service provider like Rethink Staffing, employees are viewed as integral to the company's operations.
 Their well-being and financial security are important to the management.
 In turn, our employees become our brand ambassadors.
-They're first in the line to showcase the good that our mission has done and help us spread the values we share.
+They're first in the line to showcase the good that our mission has done and help us spread the values of a socially responsible outsourcing company.